My early Fall home tour – a fresh and simply styled home with neutrals, cool tones, and touches of traditional Fall colors

 Fall is hands down my most favorite season.
 The weather cools off and fashion is cuter (boots and sweaters!), home décor gets cozier, and things like pumpkin bread and apple cider pop up on menus everywhere.
 Plus there are all kinds of fun things to do in the Fall like hayrides and apple and pumpkin picking.

 Henry was born on Halloween (almost two years ago!) and baby #2 will be joining us very shortly – I am due in about a week.
 I started decorating our home pretty early for Fall and I’m not sure if that was a result of “nesting” or if it was just because of my love for Fall.
 My best friend just got a home from Weichert Realtors and it was decorated beautifully, I guess that inspired me too!
 Looking back, I wish I had known about something similar to New Sensation Homes House & Land Packages earlier on, as I would already have my dream home!
+Moving house is always so emotional isn’t it?
+Especially if you’re leaving behind a lot of memories and you’re moving from abroad like my friend was.
+Fortunately, she found an international moving company to make things that little bit easier.
+They were even able to transport her car!
 With this being said, I will make it my mission to be proud of the home I have, no matter how long it takes.
 Either way, I’m excited to welcome baby into a home that is cozy and festive for early Fall.

 I decided to keep our Fall décor relatively simple this year and use neutrals and cool tones with small touches of traditional oranges and reds…because they just warm everything up!